5156241

 INJURED or ABANDONED ANIMAL?

-#3) Still seems injured or at-risk?
+Questions about a baby bird or injured wildlife?
+Please visit our CONTACT US page for information on what to do and who to call.
 Please do not call the refuge - Sacramento NWR does not rescue, rehabilitate or accept animals.
-Contact a wildlife-care facility:

 Visit Us